NDevTK/writeups/_posts/2026-07-28-ais-bypass.md

 Scope of testing: demonstration was performed only against two applets I created under two Google accounts I own.
 No tokens were minted with audiences for URLs outside my own account.
 No third-party data was accessed.

-While cross-account exploitation has been mitigated, cross-sandbox access remains functional; this surface likely poses minimal risk barring the introduction of multi-user collaborative editing features.
+This was fixed via per Google account SAs while cross-account exploitation has been mitigated, cross-sandbox access remains functional; this surface likely poses minimal risk barring the introduction of multi-user collaborative editing features.
 Even after the double 🎉 Nice catch P1/S1 its claimed by the panel to be duplicate.